Small Business Administration – SBA Loans

 Using an SBA 7(a) Loan to Buy a Business

 A buyer can use an SBA 7(a) loan to help cover the expenses associated with acquiring an existing business.
+These loans are generally for a period of 10 years.

 The SBA 7(a) loan is a government-backed loan provided by financial institutions such as banks and credit unions.
 The SBA doesn't lend directly, but they insure these loans in the event of a borrower default.
 This makes the SBA 7(a) loan an attractive option for lenders since it reduces most of the risk involved.
 A buyer can use an SBA 7(a) loan for a variety of purposes, including the purchase of real estate, equipment, working capital, refinancing debt, and buying a business.